swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 Once more, in this model we only create the menu selection process when we need it.
-In many traditional MVC designs you'll see complex graphs of objects that get allocated at initialization only to sit around in memory spending most of their time *doing nothing*.
+In many traditional MVC designs you'll see complex graphs of objects that get allocated at initialization only to sit around in memory spending most of their time doing nothing.

 In this design we're alluding to a system that only constructs the processes when they are needed and which are destroyed when they have